Do I really need to give the IRS more money after April 15?

 When you file your income tax return, the IRS (and your preparer’s tax software) will determine whether you owe a penalty for underpayment of estimated taxes.
 To comply with the law and avoid the penalty, your tax must have been paid throughout the year such that:

-- You owe less than $1,000 with your 2019 tax return, or
+- You owe less than $1,000 with your tax return, or

-- 90% of total 2019 tax, as shown on your 2019 tax return, was paid during 2019, or
+- 90% of total current year tax, as shown on your current year’s tax return, was paid during the year, or

-- 100% of your total 2018 tax (110% if your 2018 adjusted gross income was over $150,000 if married filing jointly or $75,000 if single or filing separately) was paid during 2019
+- 100% of your prior year’s tax (110% if your prior year’s adjusted gross income was over $150,000 if married filing jointly or $75,000 if single or filing separately) was paid during the year.

-Tax planning opportunity – which of these three approaches will keep more money in your pocket and less in the pocket of the IRS for as long as possible?
-You are in compliance by paying the least of these three options.
+Tax planning opportunity: Which of these three approaches will keep more money in your pocket and less in the pocket of the IRS for as long as possible?
+You comply with the law by paying the least of these three options.

-Tax planning opportunity – the IRS treats withholding as if it has been paid in quarterly, even if the withholding takes place on December 31.
+Tax planning opportunity: The IRS treats withholding as if it has been paid in quarterly, even if the withholding takes place on December 31.
 Accordingly, if you have a large year-end payment coming to you from a bonus or other source, with planning you can satisfy the rules by having some or all required tax withheld from that year-end payment.

-If you have additional questions or we at Parsec Tax Services can be of assistance in any way, please do not hesitate to contact us or your Parsec Advisor.
+If you have additional questions or we at Parsec Tax Services can be of assistance in any way, please do not hesitate to contact us or your Parsec advisor.